Synthetic biological circuit: History

 The lac operon is used in the biotechnology industry for production of recombinant proteins for therapeutic use.
 The gene or genes for producing an exogenous protein are placed on a plasmid under the control of the lac promoter.
 Initially the cells are grown in a medium that does not contain lactose or other sugars, so the new genes are not expressed.
-Once the cells reach a certain point in their growth, Isopropyl β-D-1-thiogalactopyranoside (IPTG) is added.
-IPTG, a molecule similar to lactose, but with a sulfur bond that is not hydrolyzable so that E. Coli does not digest it, is used to activate or "induce" the production of the new protein.
+Once the cells reach a certain point in their growth, isopropyl β-D-1-thiogalactopyranoside (IPTG) is added.
+IPTG, a molecule similar to lactose, but with a sulfur bond that is not hydrolyzable so that E. coli does not digest it, is used to activate or "induce" the production of the new protein.
 Once the cells are induced, it is difficult to remove IPTG from the cells and therefore it is difficult to stop expression.

 Two early examples of synthetic biological circuits were published in Nature in 2000.
 One, by Tim Gardner, Charles Cantor, and Jim Collins working at Boston University, demonstrated a "bistable" switch in E. coli.
 The switch is turned on by heating the culture of bacteria and turned off by addition of IPTG.
-They used GFP as a reporter for their system.
+They used green fluorescent protein as a reporter for their system.
 The second, by Michael Elowitz and Stanislas Leibler, showed that three repressor genes could be connected to form a negative feedback loop termed the Repressilator that produces self-sustaining oscillations of protein levels in E. coli.

 Currently, synthetic circuits are a burgeoning area of research in systems biology with more publications detailing synthetic biological circuits published every year.
 There has been significant interest in encouraging education and outreach as well: the International Genetically Engineered Machines Competition manages the creation and standardization of BioBrick parts as a means to allow undergraduate and high school students to design their own synthetic biological circuits.